betsystevens/aboutJS/closures.md

 unique();   2
 ```

- * Below shows immediately invoking the inner function after invoking the outer function.
+ * Below the inner function is immediately invoked after the outer function is called.
- * This surprised me as I was experimenting with these functions.
+ * The results surprised me as I was experimenting with these functions.
- * Counter is declared and initialized with each call to the outer function.
+ * ```counter``` is declared and initialized with each call to the outer function.
  * Then the inner function is immediately invoked.
 ```
 uniqueInteger2()();   0